CHAPTER 7: JAKE

 I lean my head against the deck chair, the image of a twelve-year-old me lying on my stomach on the bottom shelf of a hotel cart making me smile.
 Cesar had wheeled me around the unoccupied penthouse hallway like he was being chased by his mama as I yelled, “faster!” at the top of my lungs, my extended arms and legs swinging wildly as we flew.
 We’d both received a mild chiding from the housekeeping staff that time because we’d run into a potted palm tree, cracking the container when it hit the uncarpeted part of the tiled floor.
 As usual, my father had been left out of it.

 Cesar and I learned early that we could get away with murder if we smiled and apologized enough.
 Our only penance was to clean our messes, which we did gladly because maintenance was often called.
 We loved following the handymen in and out of the restricted areas of the hotel.
 Even today, the smell of WD-40 and chlorine make me think of the good times Cesar and I had as kids.

-I hear the chime of crystal on crystal, turn, as my father eases his six-foot-two frame into the chair beside me, his knees jutting up toward his chest, his tie loose around his neck, his silvery hair mussed just right.
+I hear the chime of crystal on crystal, turn, as my father eases his six-foot-two frame into the balcony chair next to mine, his knees jutting up toward his chest, his tie loose around his neck, his silvery hair mussed just right.
 My mother had begun teasing me about my luck in inheriting my father’s full head of hair and his height, “since you’re going to need your looks as long as possible.
 With that head of hair, you’ll be fine even if you don’t find a girl by the time you’re in your forties.
 Whether I will be fine with you by then or not, remains to be seen but…”

 “It’s your fault for setting the bar so high, mother,” I’d say, kissing her on the top of her head.
 And that was that.